ethanwongca/hai_work/preprocess/README.md

 4. `setup.py`: Sets up the data for VTNet, separates the data into the proper corresponding folders for VTNet and does the 10 CV grouped split.

-> **Note:** Every function below includes a comprehensive document string parameters, return values, and usage examples, so you can read straight in the code for full details.
+> **Note:** Every function below includes a comprehensive document string parameters, return values, and how to use, so you can read straight in the code for full details.

 ## Validity Module Charts